This article describes how to troubleshoot issues that occur when you add a Hyper-V host in System Center 2012 Virtual Machine Manager.

 TCP port 5986

-For more information on the ports used by VMM, please reference the following TechNet article: http://technet.microsoft.com/en-US/library/gg710871.aspx
+For more information about the ports that are used by VMM, see the following TechNet article: http://technet.microsoft.com/en-US/library/gg710871.aspx

-Perform the steps documented in the following article to check for duplicate SPNs:970923
+Perform the steps in the following article to check for duplicate SPNs:970923

 Unable to add a managed host in SCVMM 2008 and SCVMM 2012, Error 2927 (0x8033809d)

-Check the Application event log on the host to see if the following event is logged:
+Check the Application log on the host to see if the following event is logged:

 Log Name: Application